aravindsnarayan/HRMSnotifier/README.md

-# HRMS Attendance Notifier
+# Peeplynx HR Attendance Notifier

-Monitors your HRMS attendance for the current salary period (26th → 25th) and sends email alerts when any "Absent" status is detected.
+Monitors your Peeplynx HR attendance for the current salary period (26th → 25th) and sends email alerts when any "Absent" status is detected.

 ## Quick Start